 South Coast Prevention Team

 The South Coast Prevention Team is a result of a strong commitment by Bass Coast Health, Gippsland Southern Health Service and South Gippsland Hospital to work collectively across the sub-region with pooled health promotion resources.
-This model provides clearer policy direction and delivers better alignment of prevention work to the broader health agenda across the sub-region.

-The South Coast Prevention Team take a place-based, population wide approach to primary prevention that recognises that people and places are inter-related and that places where people spend their time – such as in workplaces, schools and early childhood services - play a critical role in their health and wellbeing.
+We take a place-based, population wide approach to primary prevention that recognises that people and places are inter-related and that places where people spend their time play an important role in shaping their health and wellbeing.

 Sarah Green